 Welcome!
 Our research focuses on the quantitative description and prediction of the complex dynamics of the terrestrial water cycle.
-We are particularly interested in the impact of the hydrologic cycle temporal and spatial variability on ecosystem processes (eco-hydrology) and the related energy and nutrient cycles.
+We are particularly interested in the impact of the hydrologic cycle on temporal and spatial variability of ecosystem processes (eco-hydrology) and the related energy and nutrient cycles.

 We use both theoretical and experimental approaches to isolate and describe the dominant dynamical components of these physical and biological interactions.
-Specific research areas regard soil moisture-microbes-plant dynamics, mathematical modeling of biogeochemical cycles, soil-atmosphere dynamics, sustainable use of soil and water resources (irrigation, soil salinization and remediation) with special attention to semiarid ecosystems, both natural and agricultural.
+Specific research areas focus on soil moisture-microbes-plant dynamics, mathematical modeling of biogeochemical cycles, soil-atmosphere dynamics, and sustainable use of soil and water resources (irrigation, soil salinization and remediation) with special attention to semiarid ecosystems, both natural and agricultural.

 Because of the inherent interdisciplinarity of such problems, our research methods draw from fluid mechanics, soil physics, plant physiology, statistical physics, nonlinear dynamics, non-equilibrium thermodynamics, and complex system science.